jlant/cookiecutter-python-package-template/README.rst

 Quick Start
 -----------
-To create a new Python_ package, run the Cookiecutter_ program in a directory of your choice with the URL of this cookiecutter-python-package-template_ template:
+To create a new Python_ package, run the Cookiecutter_ program in a directory of your choice with the URL of this cookiecutter-python-package-template_:

 .. code:: bash